Skip to main content

 Litchfield Mfg.
 Company.
 An oversized and decorated papier-mâché case.
 MM-166.

 The painted zinc dial measures 8 inches in diameter and is protected by glass.
-The glass is fitted into a brass bezel hinged on the right.
-This dial is original to this clock and features a time ring formatted with Roman-style hour numerals.
-An adjustment for the speed of the movement is located below the numeral “XII.”
+The glass is fitted into a brass bezel.
+This dial is original to this clock and features a segmented time ring with Roman-style hour numerals.
+An adjustment for the rating of the movement is located below the numeral “XII.”
+Spade-shaped hands display the time.

-This superb example is in excellent original condition.
+This clock was made circa 1851 and is in excellent original condition.

 Inventory number MM-166.